jmyers7/book/_sources/chapters/11-optim.md

 (sgd-sec)=
 ## Stochastic gradient descent

-The special types of objective functions that we will see in {numref}`Chapter %s <learning>` are so-called _stochastic objective functions_ of the form
+Many of the objective functions that we will see in {numref}`Chapter %s <learning>` have a special form making them amenable to optimization via a variation of the gradient descent algorithm called _stochastic gradient descent_.
+These special objective functions are called _stochastic objective functions_, which look like

 ```{math}
 :label: stoch-obj-eqn